-Fourteen of Dr. King's most notable quotes from various points of his career are engraved on a 450-foot, crescentshaped granite wall for visitors to read and reflect upon, ensuring the powerful words of Dr. King will never be forgotten.
-Surrounded by the Yoshino cherry blossom trees and located on the Tidal Basin's edge, the monument's design integrates beauty with a feeling of peace.
+Fourteen of Dr. King's most notable quotes are engraved on a 450-foot granite wall for visitors to read and reflect upon, ensuring the powerful words will never be forgotten.
+Surrounded by cherry trees on the Tidal Basin's edge, the monument is imbued with a feeling of peace.